galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 > <hands-on-title>Upgrade checklist</hands-on-title>
 > The general checklist below can serve as inspiration or guideline when upgrading a Galaxy instance.
 It is a list of best practices pooled from various Galaxy administrators that can help you with planning an upgrade and avoid common pitfalls.
 >
 > The list is divided into three main categories: before the upgrade, the upgrade itself, and after the upgrade.
-Ideally, upgrading your Galaxy instance is performed first in a test environment which has a near identical set-up to the production environment.
+Ideally, you would test your upgrade on a test Galaxy instance with near identical set-up to the production environment.
 >
 > ## Pre-upgrade
 > ### General preparations